-Easter sugar cookie bars are buttery, soft, and melt in your mouth delicious!
-Frost with robin’s egg colored frosting and add mini egg sprinkles!
+Bakery sugar cookie bars are buttery, soft, and melt in your mouth delicious!
+Frost with vanilla buttercream and add mini sprinkles and they are the perfect dessert to serve for any occasion!
 This post contains affiliate links.

 If you like our Bakery Style Sugar Cookie recipe you will LOVE these bars!
 They are so soft, buttery, and have just the right amount of almond and vanilla flavoring.
 We started making these in cookie bar form and they are so irresistible.
 Perfect for any holiday, but this robin’s egg frosting and mini egg sprinkles make them perfect for Easter.
 A pale yellow or lavender shade of frosting would be beautiful too!

 These are so great to bring to parties.
-I’m making a giant batch to bring to a missionary conference next week.
 One sheet pan makes 40 bars, so there are plenty to share.

 The combination of butter and shortening create the perfect texture.
 When made into bars they are even easier to make—no cutting or rolling out the dough!